collective/collective.recipe.cmd/collective/recipe/cmd/README.txt

 ..
 Note to recipe author!
    ----------------------
-   For each option the recipe uses you shoud include a description about the purpose of the option, the format and semantics of the values it accepts, whether it is mandatory or optional and what the default value is if it is omitted.
+   For each option the recipe uses you should include a description about the purpose of the option, the format and semantics of the values it accepts, whether it is mandatory or optional and what the default value is if it is omitted.